Introduction

 1A.
 Eligible Borrowers

-Residents of Benton, Morrison, Sherburne, Stearns, Todd and Wright Counties are eligible to receive a GRRL library card free of charge.
-Under the Minnesota Library Reciprocal Borrowing Compact, anyone with a library card issued from a library participating in a Minnesota regional library system is also eligible to borrow library materials.
+Residents of Benton, Morrison, Sherburne, Stearns, Todd, and Wright counties can get a GRRL library card for free.
+Under the Minnesota Library Reciprocal Borrowing Compact, anyone with a library card issued from a participating Minnesota regional library system can also borrow library materials.

-Any business, nursing home, school, hospital, Head Start or similar organization within the six county area is eligible to receive a GRRL Institutional library card free of charge upon the receipt of an application which includes a signature of that organization's Chief Operating Officer recognizing the institutional borrower's responsibilities.
+Any business, nursing home, school, hospital, Head Start or similar organization within the six-county area can get a GRRL institutional card free of charge.
+The application must be signed by the organization’s legal representative to accept borrowing responsibilities.

 1B.
 Registration Requirements

-All persons who wish to register for a library card must be present to do so unless they are unable to appear by reason of disability, with the following exceptions:
+Anyone who wishes to register for a library card must be present to do so unless they are unable to appear due to disability, with the following exceptions:

-• Adults applying for an e-card with digital-only access need only verify that their address is within the GRRL service area, and
+- Those applying for an eCard with digital-only access need only verify that their address is within the GRRL service area.

-• Adults and children may register for an account through library-sponsored outreach events or collaborations with educational and/or other partners who assist in verification of identity.
+- Adults and children may register for an account through library-sponsored outreach events or collaborations with educational and/or other partners who can verify their identity.

-A library card will be issued to new library patrons.
-The card requires a signature before it can be used.
+A full access library card will be issued to new library patrons.
+The card must be signed before use.
 The signature indicates that the patron has agreed to be responsible for the materials borrowed and to give immediate notice of a lost or stolen library card.
 The patron also agrees to inform the library of any change of address immediately.
-Registration applications will be discarded after the data is checked for accuracy.

-A library card may be renewed every three years.
-Renewals require updating contact information.
-In order to help patrons keep library accounts in good standing, GRRL requires all charges on adult library cards above $1 to be paid at renewal.
+A full access library card expires every three years.
+Renewal requires updating contact information.
+In order to help patrons keep library accounts in good standing, GRRL requires all charges above $1 to be paid at renewal.

 1B.1 Adult Accounts

-Adults applying for full access to digital and physical resources must provide proof of identification (picture identification is mandatory) and current street address.
-Because of residency requirements GRRL must have a street address on file for all borrowers.
-PO Box and general delivery are not sufficient for residency verification.
+Adults applying for full access to digital and physical resources must provide proof of identification and current street address.
+Because of residency requirements, GRRL must have a street address on file for all borrowers.
+PO Box and general delivery are not sufficient.
 GRRL will not register any person who cannot supply a street address.

-• Adults who do not possess an identification with current name and address information may register by showing an identification with non-current address and another valid current address verification (a utility bill delivered to that address or check book with current address information, for example).
+- Adults who do not possess identification with current name and address may register by showing identification with non-current address and an item with their name and current address.

-• If the person possesses an identification with inaccurate address information, we may mail their library card to them to verify address.
-GRRL limits the number of items that can be checked out to residents with no current address information.
+- If the person possesses identification with an incorrect address, staff may mail their library card to them to verify address.
+GRRL limits the number of items that can be checked out to residents without a verified current address.

-• Individuals who choose not to provide address information may not check out any library materials, but may use library materials in the library.
+Individuals who choose not to provide address information may not check out library materials, but may use library materials in the library.

 1B.2 Minor Accounts

 Children may register for their own library cards.
 Identification is not required for patrons under the age of 17.
 Children under 17 may check out any materials except R-rated videos.
-Parents may choose to restrict their minor child's ability to borrow library materials by requesting that their library card be expired (or not issued).
+Parents, guardians, or designated caregivers may request to restrict their minor child's ability to borrow library materials.

 1B.3 Reciprocal Borrowers